 The PRC-10 was given to the South Vietnamese under military assistance programs in the late 1950’s and early 1960’s, primarily to the civilian Self Defense Corps and Civil Guard.
 They equipped 3,060 squads located in hamlets and villages along with field telephone systems.
 When paired with GRC-9’s these systems provided a local and regional communications network to the South Vietnamese government in defending itself from the communist insurgency run by Hanoi.
 (Ref.
 3)

-They were also used by the South Vietnamese military, often strapped into a Bird Dog forward air control (FAC) aircraft for infantry coordination.
+They were also used by the South Vietnamese military, and often strapped into a Bird Dog forward air control (FAC) aircraft for infantry coordination.
 US infantry and military advisors in Vietnam in the early 1960’s also used them in tactical and warning nets but by mid 1965 the wholesale replacement by the PRC-25 was well underway.
 As expected, the Viet Cong and North Vietnamese Army used many captured PRC-10’s in their networks.
 (Ref 3)

 Above: A couple of PRC-10 radios along with other equipment captured by the Viet Cong / North Vietnamese Army in South Vietnam.
 I found these radios on display in the basement communications center of the former South Vietnamese Presidential Palace in Saigon.
 PRC-8/9/10’s show up frequently in Vietnamese military museums today.

 Above: At the time, a widely distributed propaganda photo of Viet Cong guerillas operating in South Vietnam.
 Here using a captured PRC-10 radio while planning their next move.
 The man on the left would later become a VC General.
 His Komrade operates the H-33 handset connected to the radio; M-1 Carbine nearby.